9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ("foo",1)
 ```

-We can also shadow a function\'s parameters, leading to even stranger
+We can also shadow a function's parameters, leading to even stranger
 results.
 What is the type of this function?

 :::: captioned-content